SkyPro is available for purchase online through our website here. It is also available at major golf retailers across USA, Canada and the UK.

 Yes!
 The new version of SkyPro software analyzes your entire golf game incluing putting.
 This is a free software update available to everyone, with no additional hardware required.

-How do I charge the SkyPro device?
-What do the lights on the Smart Charge Case mean during charging?
+How do you charge your device?
+What do the lights mean during charging?

-We have found that sometimes the initial pairing between the SkyPro and your smartphone or tablet will fail, and the SkyPro disappears from the Bluetooth list.
+We have found that sometimes the initial pairing will fail, and the SkyPro disappears from the Bluetooth list.
 If this happens, just restart your iOS device.
 This happens only during the initial pairing process, never during subsequent connections, so it should be just a one time thing.

 Where can I find more information on how to use the SkyPro?

 If you open your SkyPro app and touch the icon at the top left corner of the swing view, you will see a Help menu with detailed information about how to use SkyPro.
-Alternatively, you can view the SkyPro Software and Hardware Guide found at the top right corner of this webpage under FAQ.
+Alternatively, you can view the SkyPro Handbook found at the top right corner of this webpage.

 How do you compare two swings?